2022 Indianapolis Colts season

-The 2022 season was the Indianapolis Colts' 70th in the National Football League (NFL), their 39th in Indianapolis, their sixth under the leadership of general manager Chris Ballard and their fifth and final season under head coach Frank Reich.
+The 2022 season was the Indianapolis Colts' 70th in the National Football League (NFL), their 39th in Indianapolis, their 15th playing their home games at Lucas Oil Stadium, their sixth under the leadership of general manager Chris Ballard and their fifth and final season under head coach Frank Reich.

-In the off-season, the Colts acquired pro-bowler quarterback Matt Ryan in exchange for a 3rd round pick.
+In the offseason, the Colts acquired former MVP quarterback Matt Ryan in exchange for a third round pick.